-Jo Allen Patton, 48, has been a director of Charter since April 2004.
+Jo Allen Patton, 47, has been a director of Charter since April 2004.
 Ms. Patton joined Vulcan Inc. as Vice President in 1993, and since that time she has served as an officer and director of many affiliates of Mr. Allen, including her current position as President and Chief Executive Officer of Vulcan Inc. since July 2001.
 Ms. Patton is also President of Vulcan Productions, an independent feature film and documentary production company, Vice Chair of First & Goal, Inc., which developed and operated the Seattle Seahawks NFL stadium, and serves as Executive Director of the six Paul G. Allen Foundations.
-Ms. Patton is a co-founder of the Experience Music Project museum, as well as the Science Fiction Museum and Hall of Fame.
+Ms. Patton is a cofounder of the Experience Music Project museum, as well as the Science Fiction Museum and Hall of Fame.
 Ms. Patton is the sister of Mr. Allen.

 Neil Smit, 47, was elected a director and President and Chief Executive Officer of Charter on August 22, 2005.
-He has served as sole director of CCO Holdings Capital since January 2006.
 He had previously worked at Time Warner, Inc. since 2000, most recently serving as the President of Time Warner's America Online Access Business.
 He also served at America Online ("AOL") as Executive Vice President, Member Development, Senior Vice President of AOL's product and programming team, Chief Operating Officer of AOL Local, Chief Operating Officer of MapQuest.
 Prior to that he was a regional vice president with Nabisco and was with Pillsbury in a number of management positions.

 Mr. Smit has a bachelor's of science degree from Duke University and a master's degree with a focus in international business from Tufts University's Fletcher School of Law and Diplomacy.